 Important!
-Here’s the deal; you can offer sponsors to paint your vehicle in their colours, plaster their logo on your vehicle and even have them on your crew website, should you choose to make one.
-The crew entry agreement which you will sign during the registrations process will explain the specific restrictions regarding the official rally sponsor space on vehicles.
-Crews must not sell space on the front doors (driver and passenger), and not in a 32 x32 inch area in centre of your vehicle bonnet.
+Here is the deal - you can offer sponsors to paint your vehicle in their colours, plaster their logo on your vehicle and even have them on your crew website, should you choose to make one.
+The Crew Entry Agreement which you will sign during the registrations process will explain the specific restrictions regarding the official rally sponsor space on vehicles.
+Crews must not sell space on the front doors (driver and passenger), and not in a 32 x 32 inch area in centre of your vehicle bonnet.
 You can't offer sponsors exclusive coverage on your vehicle (as explained above there are spaces reserved for the rally) and you can't promise coverage in a tv program unless the program and the sponsor is cleared with the Put Foot HQ first.
 You also need to run it past us if your sponsor wants to use your participation in the put foot rally as part of a marketing campaign or product test, to make sure there are no big conflicts and that we keep everyone happy.

 18. Can we make a video about our time on the Put Foot Rally?

 Personal videos – no problem.
 Even better let us know about them and we’ll put them on our website.